 Applications are done online and are free.
-Applicants are asked to select the mentors they wish to meet in order of preference.
+Applicants were asked to select the mentors they wish to meet in order of preference.

-In total, 20 applicants will be selected based on their motivations and CV.
-Each applicant will be assigned up to 3 interviews.
+In total, 20 applicants were selected based on their motivations and CV.
+Each applicant was assigned for 3 interviews.

 Area of expertise: heart failure, trials, pathophysiology, cachexia